lostnchina

 Of Banks and Sex – Banking in 21st Century China

-after two years of living in china, i’ve finally made my first wire transfer at a bank without help from ANYONE.
-THIS is a day to remember!
-THIS is a day that’s right … Continue reading
+Written in April 2006, before the happy advent of internet banking After two years of living in China, I’ve finally made my first wire transfer at a bank without help from … Continue reading